Diagram: Timeln connects through MCP to AI clients, with mcp.json URL and Authorization bearer example

 }

 Restart the agent.
-Type /timeln — you should see timeln with connected.
+Type /timeln — you should see timeln connected.

 What it feels like